numan96/Angular-One-Iota-Task/README.md

 ## Requirements Given

+The task was to create a web application that displays products, similar to many ecommerce apps and websites.

 - Show a list of products
   - Display only the key details about each product
 - Click a product in the list to go to a single product details page